leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

   * Eventually I'll add links later if more thorough blog posts are made about them

-Tying this booklist together is the notion that hierarchal ideologies (statism and capitalism, for example) infect our imagination (Capitalist Realism).
-These ideologies sculpt our pedagogy (The Ignorant Schoolmaster), our anthropology (Fragments of an Anarchist Anthropology) and our history (Hellenistic History and Culture, Writing Culture) in their image, through the "collective fiction" (Capitalist Realism) of _the big Other_.
-The consequences of this are not all as easy to spot as starvation, exploitation, poverty, and imperialism, and one of the most insidious parts of these hierarchies is that they convince us that nothing else is possible.
-How we act and live in this collective fiction is often in direct contradiction with our internalized individual beliefs or knowledge.
-A method of combatting the statist ideology is summarized well by Capitalist Realism and Fragments of an Anarchist Anthropology:

-  * Produce a viable alternative, e.g., argue a delivery where neoliberalism has failed: a massive reduction of bureaucracy.
-  * Struggle over work and who controls it, assertion of worker autonomy (as opposted to control by management) together with a rejection of certain kinds of labor (such as auditing) which managerialism cannot do without
-  * Reject business ontologies
-  * Realize the unhealthiness of certain systems...
-  * Resolve things through collective management, practically and experimentally
-  * Join the LRC today! (some kind of action link here) we are the alternative!
-    We build it and experiment with its practical application of collective management constantly!

-## Background

 I founded Hypatia Software Organization some years ago (put date, just year is ok) to help solve the problems that people at the intersection of poverty and transmisogyny face.
 In retrospect, anarchy was a natural conclusion of our experiments with